Romans 3:27-28

 Man (444) (anthropos) stands, not for man in distinction from other beings, but for anybody of the human race, whether Jew or Gentile, without reference to sex or nationality.

-Justified (1344) (dikaioo [word study] from dike = expected behavior or conformity, not according to one’s own standard, but according to an imposed standard with prescribed punishment for nonconformity) (Click more discussion of dikaioo in Ro 3:20) (Click another discussion of dikaioo) means to show or declare the rightness of something or someone.
+Justified (1344) (dikaioo from dike = expected behavior or conformity, not according to one’s own standard, but according to an imposed standard with prescribed punishment for nonconformity) (Click more discussion of dikaioo in Ro 3:20) (Click another discussion of dikaioo) means to show or declare the rightness of something or someone.
 As used in this passage dikaioo means to be declared righteous before God or to be justified, the process being referred to as justification.

 To be (note passive voice passive voice indicates action is conferred from an outside source) justified means that the believer is viewed in Christ as righteous, and is treated as such by God.
 The righteousness of our position in the Lord Jesus is increasingly manifested in our condition, as we